 The Association for Asian Studies currently seeks two graduate students for internships in publications, digital media, and outreach projects.
 The internships are paid positions offered throughout the year.
-Interns are expected to commit to one academic term of work.
-The AAS Internship Program (AASIP) aims to encourage active involvement of graduate students in AAS initiatives.
+Interns are expected to commit to at least one academic term of work.
+The AAS Internship Program (AASIP) aims to encourage active involvement of University of Michigan graduate students in AAS initiatives.

 The Association for Asian Studies (AAS) is a non-profit professional association dedicated to the study of and dissemination of knowledge about Asia.
 The Association has approximately 6,500 members worldwide, representing all the regions and countries of Asia and all academic disciplines.
 Founded in 1941, the AAS has transformed from publisher of the Far Eastern Quarterly (1941-1956) to the world’s largest Asian Studies professional organization.
 Over the years, AAS has expanded to include the broadening disciplinary and geographic interests of its membership.
 The AAS currently publishes the Journal of Asian Studies (JAS) and three book series, as well as Education About Asia (EAA), a journal dedicated to educational content related to Asia.
 In addition to annual international and regional conferences, the Association engages in outreach programs such as workshops and provides modest research grants for scholars through its various area councils.
 The AAS is a member of the American Council of Learned Societies and actively partners with its sister societies in research and informational exchanges.